danielabar/meblog/src/markdown/ci-cid-pipeline-for-gatsby.md

 category: "gatsby"
 ---

 This post will walk through how to set up a CI/CD (Continuous Integration and Continuous Deployment) pipeline for a Gatsby site.
-But first, why would you want to do this?

-This blog is built with Gatsby, with the posts being written in Markdown, and deployed to static Github Pages.
-A relatively simple workflow, and yet, it was taking some non-trivial amount of time and manual effort to publish each article as it was ready, which I was starting to dread.
-After all, once an article is finished, there's a sense of "phew, got that done, time to share it with the world", but going through manual effort to deploy is no fun.

-This is where a CI/CD pipeline can step in to save the day.
-[Wikipedia](https://en.wikipedia.org/wiki/CI/CD) defines this as:
+Let's start with a definition from [Wikipedia](https://en.wikipedia.org/wiki/CI/CD):

 > In software engineering, CI/CD is the combined practices of continuous integration (CI) and either continuous delivery or continuous deployment (CD).
 CI/CD bridges the gaps between development and operation activities and teams by enforcing automation in building, testing and deployment of applications.

+Why would something like this be needed for a blog?
+This blog is built with Gatsby, with the posts being written in Markdown, and deployed to static [Github Pages](https://guides.github.com/features/pages/).
+A relatively simple workflow, and yet, it takes some non-trivial amount of time and manual effort to publish each article as it's ready.
+Once an article is finished, there's a sense of "phew, got that done, time to share it with the world", but going through manual effort to deploy is no fun.

+This is where a CI/CD pipeline can save the day.
 The idea is to automate all the steps that are currently being done manually and trigger this automation at an appropriate point in the workflow, such as when a branch gets merged to the main line.
 Often, the initial effort to setup this automation will be greater than the amount of time it takes to do one or even several manual deploys.
 However, over time, the automation wins out.
 Think of this as an investment of your time now, to save time in the future.

 ## Identify the Steps